-Recently, I was in a family situation which seemed to bring out the best and the worst of us as a family unit.
-As it unfolded, I didn’t notice that I had been triggered by a litany of old inherited stories about myself that had originated decades before.
+Recently, I was in a family situation that brought out the best and worst of us as a family unit.
+As it unfolded, I had been triggered by a litany of old inherited stories about myself from decades before.
 In the moment, I didn’t recognize who I am now, how much I’ve grown, how far I’ve come.
 I had forgotten that although these people are my family, we had never been close and not one of them truly knows who I am today.

 It took me a few days to remember what I’ve been taught: that simply looking at my experience begins to transform it.

 This is the true value of your meditation or spiritual practice: the practice of noticing, of becoming aware, of illuminating all of the “stuff” that passes through your awareness without even noticing it.